Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 - #text(rgb("ffc000"))[*Medium*]: May not directly result in financial losses, but they can temporarily impair the protocol’s functionality.
-Examples include susceptibility to front-running attacks,which can undermine the integrity of transactions.
+Examples include susceptibility to front-running attacks, which can undermine the integrity of transactions.

 - #text(rgb("ffff00"))[*Minor*]: Minor vulnerabilities do not typically result in